MEng Mechanical Engineering with German The University of Sheffield – TU Dresden

 I liked the diversity of the teams; different nationalities, ages, degrees and career goals.
 With all these parameters being different, every new group was a new challenge but also a great opportunity to learn not only about other people but also about yourself and how you relate to others.

 How would you describe your cohort at Imperial?

 What clubs, societies or other activities have you been involved in at Imperial?

-My involvement in the wider school community started early on as I was selected by the Programme Team to be one of the Student Ambassadors for the MSc Management programme.
-Through this role, I met with prospective applicants/students and discussed how Imperial and this programme fits their career goals and what to expect from the course.
+My involvement in the wider School community started early on as I was selected by the Programme Team to be one of the Student Ambassadors for the MSc Management programme.
+Through this role, I met with prospective applicants/students and discussed how Imperial and this programme fits their career goals and what to expect from the programme.
 It was magnificent to speak with so many talented people who want to come to Imperial and I am extremely proud that some of them will be part of next year’s class as a result of having a coffee together and discussing the programmes.